 This is a selective program; the Israel Institute does not guarantee awards to those who apply.

 Proposed courses may be in any discipline, but must be Israel-focused, with at least sixty percent of the topics and readings being about modern Israel.

-Courses must be taught by the applicant, listed at the undergraduate level, taught in person, last an entire semester or quarter (10-week minimum), and be taught at least once every other year.
+Courses that are developed with grants from this program must be taught by the applicant, listed at the undergraduate level, last an entire semester or quarter (10-week minimum), and be taught at least once every other year.

 To be considered for a Faculty Development Grant, you must complete the online application that asks questions about you, your university, and your proposed course(s).